'******* Competition Deadline Extended *******

 Strategy and Development - The Association is continually developing its programme of activities and listens to as many sources of comment and advice as possible.
 To this end the Association has developed a Strategy Document which is available in a downloadable format on the website.

-A list of Writers Groups currently affiliated can be found on the Clubs page.
-If your Group would like more information about joining the Association, contact the Affiliation Secretary Lesley Deschner -
+Writers’ Clubs - A list of Writers Groups currently affiliated can be found on the Clubs page.
+If your Group would like more information about joining the Association, contact the Club Development Secretary - firstname.lastname@example.org

-In 2013/14 the SAW are introducing several new ideas details of which can be found on the SAW Calendar page and in the SAW Newsletters.
+In 2016 the SAW will introducing several innovations details of which can be found on the SAW Calendar page and in the SAW Newsletters.

-History of the Association - The Association has a proud history and in this You Tube video you will get a real feel of the success of our activities and programme.
+History of the Association - The Association has a proud history and in this You Tube video (made in 2013) you will get a real feel of the success of our activities and programme.